rc684/DS-HW0/README.md

 And then, I joined the temp RDD with wordCounts on the key of initial word, so that we have count information for both initial words and bigrams.
-Finally, the conditional prob is ready to be calculated with (#bigram / #initial word).
+Finally, the conditional prob is ready to be calculated with #bigram / #initial word.

 <img src="https://github.com/rc684/DS-HW0/blob/master/Bigram_Code.png">